catalina17/VideoNavQA/README.md

   * SUNCG [dataset](https://sscnet.cs.princeton.edu)
   * SUNCG [toolbox](https://github.com/jjhartmann/SUNCGtoolbox)

+## Running the models
+The sample script `eval.sh` allows running (as-is) the FiLM-based models described in our paper.
+One epoch takes a few hours on an Nvidia P100 16GB GPU; it is likely that you will need to resume training from the specified checkpoint every 1-3 epochs.
+You may then test your model using the `q_and_v_test.py` script, with similar command-line arguments.

 ## Citation
 Please cite us if you use our code or the VideoNavQA benchmark: